Colorado is losing another birth center as midwifery struggles to stay profitable despite rising popularity

 “We’re seeing most acutely the limits of that in things like primary care and pediatrics and things that don’t have a dimension that can be the cash cow,” Lusero said.

 The nonprofit has been working for years with Colorado health officials and the Medicaid division to create equity in maternal care.
 Medicaid, which is government insurance for people with low incomes or disabilities, now reimburses certified nurse midwives for attending a birth.
-But it does not pay for lower-level midwives or doulas.
+But it does not pay for non-nurse midwives or doulas.

-And Medicaid does not reimburse birthing centers a facilities fee, even though the centers are licensed by the state health department the same as nursing homes or surgical centers.
-That means that while hospitals charge Medicaid a facilities fee for delivering a baby, birth centers recoup lower rates.
+And Medicaid does not reimburse birthing centers for a specific facilities fee, even though the centers are licensed by the state health department the same as nursing homes or surgical centers.
+That means that while hospitals charge Medicaid a facilities fee for delivering a baby at a hospital, birth centers recoup lower rates.
+Advocates are pushing for a Medicaid code that would allow them to get reimbursed as a birth center facility, not just for “maternal services.”

 It wasn’t just the pandemic that drove the increase in births outside hospitals, said Lusero, who uses the pronoun they.
 The protests over the deaths of Black men dying at the hands of police led to an increased awareness of racial injustices in many systems, including health care, they said.
 America has the highest maternal death rate of any developed country, and it is Black women whose rates are the highest.